Distress hand signal: Mayday hand signal

 First used in 1923, the mayday hand signal is an important nonverbal communication method in the area of aviation, as the ground handlers of a ramp crew, when visual contact is impaired or they cannot contact the aircraft, can use it to convey a life-threatening emergency.

 This signal is "X" shape, which involve two arms crossed and raised above the head, and this signifies to pilots or other coworkers or people around them that there might be a fire, fuel spill, aircraft malfunction.
-This signal greatly ensures timely awareness of the situation, immediate emergency solutions, evacuation, or firefighting; this leads to avoidance of accidents and maintenance of safety and security of the aircraft and people.
+This signal ensures timely awareness of the situation, facilitates immediate emergency solutions, evacuation, or firefighting; this helps with the avoidance of accidents and the maintenance of the safety and security of the aircraft and people.

 This hand signal is widely known through popular culture references.